WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/transfer-server.md

 * Upload/download files asynchronously and/or in parallel
 * Skip download of locally cached files
 * Report errors from the service -before- upload/download (large) files
-* Use standard libraries (SOAP parsers, AMF, etc) that do not handle DIME
+* Use standard SOAP parsers that does not handle DIME

 System administrators can set up the Enterprise Server on one machine and the Transfer Server on another.
 And, there can be multiple Enterprise Servers and multiple Transfer Servers, all working together serving a group of client machines.